-When Charles Ohiyesa Eastman, a degreed Dakota physician with an East coast university education, met Elaine Goodale, a teacher and supervisor of education among the Sioux, they were about to witness one of the worst massacres in U.S. history: The Wounded Knee Massacre of unarmed Indians participating in a religious ritual.
-Their bond began there as they witnessed the horror.
-It carried them across the U.S. advocating for Native Americans and whistleblowing the corruption and racism of the nation’s Native American policies.
+When Charles Ohiyesa Eastman, a degreed Dakota physician with an East Coast university education, met Elaine Goodale, a teacher and supervisor of education among the Sioux, they were about to witness one of the worst massacres in U.S. history: the 1890 Wounded Knee Massacre.
+As Charles and Elaine witnessed the horror, they formed a bond that would carry them across the United States as they become advocates for Native Americans, whistle-blowing the corruption and racism of the nation’s Native American policies.

 They used their lives to fight for citizenship and equal rights for indigenous people.
 Charles built a national organization of and for Native Americans that paralleled the NAACP.
 He brought Indian ways into the popular scouting movement.
 They each wrote eleven books, lobbied Congress, made speeches, wrote articles, and protested the steady erosion of indigenous rights and resources.

 In this double biography, social and political history combine to paint vivid pictures of the time.
 Gretchen Cassel Eick deftly connects the experiences and responses of Native Americans with those of African Americans and white progressives during the period from the Civil War to World War II.
 In addition, tensions between the Eastmans mirror the dilemmas of gender, cultural pluralism, and the ethnic differences that Charles and Elaine faced as they worked to make a nation care about Native American impoverishment.

 The Eastmans’ story is a national story, but it is also intensely personal.
 It reveals the price American reformers paid for their activism and the cost exacted for American citizenship.
 This thoughtful book brings a bleak chapter in American history alive and will cause readers to think about the connections between Charles and Elaine’s time and ours.